xcheck/mentalcare_2021-07-15/bian/ayy--kvm.md

 ### audio (no pulseaudio but spice)

 + **spice requirement** _« host input audio device seems volume level independent_
-  figure if HDMI\/DP does input else use a USB audio device or **any blind LINE-IN plug**
+  figure if HDMI\/DP does input or just use **any blind LINE-IN plug** if nothing else is connected

-  _else workaround with ALSA virtual devices .. "snd-aloop snd-dummy modprobe" ... \/etc\/modules
+  _or workaround with ALSA virtual devices .. "snd-aloop snd-dummy modprobe" ... \/etc\/modules
   or "pacmd load-module module-virtual-source source\_name=loop\_source uplink\_sink=loop\_sink"_